(Last updated January 13, 2021)

 - Because residential students have received their room assignments, unless they are currently working with the Office of Residential Life and Housing to make any changes, the same notice that informs students of their assigned date and time for returning to campus will also confirm the residence hall address to which the student has been assigned.

 - In order to best support campus safety and testing efforts, students will not be allowed to return to campus except on the date of their assignment to do so.
 If students have a strong reason that prevents their returning to campus on their assigned date, we will try to identify an alternative date if possible.
 When students receive their assigned date for returning, they will also receive information specifying how they can request alternative dates, but such exceptions will only be possible in rare circumstances.

-- Students living off campus will need to participate in the pre-arrival testing between February 13-16 and also take an arrival test between February 18-20 and will not be permitted to come to campus or to participate in classes without following this protocol.
+- Students living off campus will need to participate in the pre-arrival testing and also take an arrival test and will not be permitted to come to campus or to participate in classes without following this protocol.
+More details will follow.

 - Students will be expected to self-quarantine on campus (or in their off-campus residence, if applicable) for the short period until their individual test results return.
 As notification of test results may take up to 24 hours, students should be prepared for this short period of self-quarantining.
 Via Healthy Clark in the coming weeks, we will add additional information on how students can best be prepared for that self-quarantine.

 - Further information about the arrival-testing and move-in protocols will be communicated with the information assigning each student an arrival and move-in date and will at that time be added to the Healthy Clark website.

 The testing plan for employees will be similar to the protocol outlined for students.